gauravsinghoffl/TalentScout-AI/README.md

 ## 🚀 Overview

-TalentScout AI is an intelligent hiring assistant that automates candidate screening using resume analysis, vector-based retrieval, and AI-driven technical evaluation.
+TalentScout AI is an AI-powered hiring assistant that automates end-to-end candidate evaluation using a Retrieval-Augmented Generation (RAG) pipeline.
+It processes resumes, extracts skills, generates embeddings using sentence transformers, retrieves relevant context through FAISS vector search, and leverages LLMs to generate technical questions and evaluate responses.
+The system then produces structured candidate scores and detailed PDF reports, enabling efficient and scalable recruitment workflows.

 ---